 Survival rate – the percentage of operations where the child survived at least 30 days after their operation.

 Chance factors - It is impossible to predict precisely what is going to happen in an individual operation.
 This is partly due to the inevitable inability to predict the future with certainty – all people are physically unique and will react slightly differently to medicines, anaesthetic and surgery, and no heart problem is exactly the same as another.
-The fact we can’t predict precisely is also partly because there are some factors that we think might influence the outcome of the operation, but these cannot be included in the statistical method either because they are difficult to define or no routine data on them is collected.
+The fact we can’t predict precisely is also partly because there are some factors that we think might influence the outcome of the operation, but these cannot be included in the statistical formula because no routine data on them is collected.
 Together, we call these all 'chance factors'.

 ANSWERS BELOW